Cinque Terre visiting all 5 towns

 Monterosso

 I couldn’t go to Italy and not travel to Cinque Terre.
-There are so many photos of the stunning coastal towns, I always worry that a place won’t live up to the expectations.
-I’m pleased to say that the Cinque Terre exceeded my expectations, it really is so beautiful.
+There are so many photos of the stunning coastal towns, I was worried it wouldn’t live up to expectations.
+I’m pleased to say that the Cinque Terre exceeded my expectations, it is such a beautiful area.
 It’s known that the summer months are really busy and I’m not sure we would have enjoyed it as much.
 During our October visit, we were lucky to get fantastic weather, perfect for walking along the coast.
 The towns were also not unbearably crowded.
-We just wish we had allowed more time for exploring the Cinque Terre.
+While we are happy to have visited all five towns in Cinque Terre, we wish we had allowed more time to explore the area.

 Facebooktwitterredditpinterestlinkedin